KK4TEE/kOSPrecisionLand/README.md

   * If you're on the pad it will launch the rocket like a normal mission, otherwise it will attempt a final landing sequence.
   * Take a look at [runmodes.ks](runmodes.ks) to see the various modes it runs in.
 Be sure to set a target ship to land on before running the latest code, or change the "landingtargetLATLNG" variable in [library.ks](library.ks) function "GYROINIT" to your LAT/LNG of choice.
 Enjoy!

+Note: This script was written with an old version of kOS and Kerbal Space Program, circa 2015.
+It will take some work to update to the current versions of both, and likely is not functional at all on the current version.

+System Organization:
+  * [barge.ks](barge.ks) is the primary flight and landing program.
+    * It initializes the variables and is the 'main loop' of the program
+  * [runmodes.ks](runmodes.ks) is the logic of each flight mode
+    * Runs functions through a series of checkpoints, ensuring that each phase of flight is executed in the proper order
+    * There are comments in line, and you can follow along with how the rocket operates step by step
+  * [test.ks](test.ks) is a readout test program that assists with experimenting
+    * Able to run during manual flight or on a seperate kOS unit, this program tests the instrumentation readouts
+  * [bb.ks](OLD-LaunchPad-Landing/bb.ks) - "Boost Back" launchpad landing
+    * An earlier version of the program, the files in the OLD folder land the 1st stage back at the launchpad
+    * Note, this is an even older version of the program and even less tested.
+For reference only.

 TODO:
   * Update to run in modern versions of kOS and Kerbal Space Program
   * Convert [runmodes.ks](runmodes.ks) to use the new functions abilities in kOS